findy-network/findy-network.github.io/content/en/blog/SSI-identity-provider/index.md

 ## Midway Solution for Speeding up Adoption

-The ideal SSI-enabled OIDC login process wouldn't have any identity provider role.
-The identity provider (or any other suitable issuer) would issue the credential to the user's wallet before any logins.
-After the issuance, the user can use the data directly with the client applications as she wishes without the identity provider knowing it.
-The OIDC extension [SIOP (Self-Issued OpenID Provider)](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html) tries to reach this goal.
+The ideal SSI-enabled OIDC login process wouldn't have any identity provider role, or actually, the user would be the identity provider herself.
+The current identity provider (or any other service holding the needed identity data) would issue the credential to the user’s wallet before any logins.
+After the issuance, the user could use the data directly with the client applications as she wishes without the original issuer knowing it.

+The OIDC extension
+[SIOP (Self-Issued OpenID Provider)](https://openid.net/specs/openid-connect-self-issued-v2-1_0.html) tries to reach this ambitious goal.
 The specification defines how the client applications can verify users' credential data through the renewed OIDC protocol.
-Unfortunately, implementing SIOP would require considerable changes to all OIDC client applications.
+Unfortunately, implementing SIOP would require considerable changes to existing OIDC client applications.

 As adapting these changes to OIDC client applications is undoubtedly slow, we think a midway solution not requiring too many changes to the OIDC clients would be ideal for speeding up the SSI adoption.
 The identity provider would work as an SSI proxy in this solution, utilizing SSI agent capabilities.
-Instead of storing the sensitive user data in its' database, the provider would verify the user's credential data and deliver it to the client applications using the same API interfaces as traditional OIDC.
+Instead of storing the sensitive user data in its database, the provider would verify the user's credential data and deliver it to the client applications using the same API interfaces as traditional OIDC.